dsoto/ENSP-202/project/202-project.md

 ### Submission

 Communicate your written feedback to your classmates however you like.
-You will submit a copy of your feedback, in PDF format, on Moodle.
-Indicate the name of the feedback recipient and the comments.
+You will also submit a copy of your written feedback to your classmates, in PDF format, on Moodle.
+Indicate the name of the feedback recipients in the comments.

 ## Estimation first draft
 <!--Due 7 Apr 2014-->